Frequently Asked Questions

 Timings

-The new cameras are operating, with a three-month grace and education period from 19 June 2024 to 18 September 2024.
+The new cameras started operating with a grace and education period from 19 June 2024 to 18 September 2024.

-During the grace and education period, drivers will not be fined or lose demerit points.
-However, vehicle owners will receive a warning letter to let them know that the driver was detected using their mobile phone illegally.
+During this time, drivers were neither fined nor received demerit points.
+However, vehicle owners received a warning letter to notify them that a camera had detected the driver using their mobile phone illegally.

 The grace and education period:

-• only applies to mobile phone offences detected via camera
+- only applied to mobile phone offences detected via camera

 Camera locations